 Mighty Tonka trucks manufactured from 1964 to 1997: Mighty Dump, Mighty Mobile Crane, Mighty Clam, Mighty Shovel, Mighty Loader, Mighty Scraper, Mighty Earth Mover, Mighty Car Carrier, Mighty Bulldozer, Mighty Dozer, Mighty Wrecker, Mighty Construction Set, Mighty Roller, Mighty Hydraulic Dump, Mighty Bottom Dump, Mighty Grader, Mighty Loadmaster, Mighty Backhoe, Mighty Winnebago, Mighty Camper, Mighty Rescue Vehicle, Mighty Para-Medic Unit, Mighty Para-Medic Rescue Team, Mighty School Bus, Mighty Forklift, Mighty Custom Van, Mighty Adventure Buggy, Mighty Off-Road Adventure Buggy, Mighty Fashion Buggy, Mighty Utility Truck, Mighty Bell Telephone Truck, Mighty Bell Telephone Service Truck, Mighty Bell System Service Truck, Mighty Roughneck Pickup, Mighty Blue Velvet Pickup, Mighty Construction Pickup, Mighty Fire Truck.

-After you finish researching Mighty Tonka on what I hope will be the first of many visits, there are 2 companion websites that I developed that cover other areas of Tonka collector / enthusiast interests.
-The premier website, established in 2000 and still growing is www.NEATOLDTOYS.com.
-There you will find Tonka Look Books, DeSalle Tonka collectibles, vintage Tonka ads, Tonka private label trucks, restoration tips and more.
+After you finish researching Mighty Tonka on what I hope will be the first of many visits, there are 3 companion websites that were developed that cover other areas of Tonka collector / enthusiast interests.
+The premier website, established in 2000 and still going strong is www.NEATOLDTOYS.com.
+The website features over 100 Tonka ads, Tonka history, Tonka ID guide (how to tell year of production), Tonka U.S.A. look books (1953 to mid 1970's), Tonka Canada look books, Tonka New Zealand look books, Tonka trucks in their box, restoration tips and more.

-The other website, online since mid 2011, www.TONKAGASTURBINE.com has information on the popular regular series Tonka Gas Turbine trucks that were new in 1965 and manufactured into the 1980's.
+Online since 2011, www.TONKAGASTURBINE.com has information on the popular regular series Tonka Gas Turbine trucks that were new in 1965 and manufactured into the 1980's.

 This website created and owned by G.T.
-Kitchen. © 2012-2013.
+Kitchen. © 2012-2016.
 All rights reserved.
 All content (text & images) are the property of the website owner unless otherwise noted.
-"Tonka", and the Tonka logo are registered trademarks of Hasbro, Inc. © 2013.
+"Tonka" and the Tonka logo are registered trademarks of Hasbro, Inc. © 2016.
 All other trademarks found on this website are used exclusively for identification purposes only.